 The Evolution of Account-Based Marketing

-One person used to make the buying decision in many businesses, but as companies become less silo-ed, those decisions impact more than one department.
-This results in multiple contacts from different business units being involved.
+One person used to make the buying decision in many businesses, but as companies leave the silo approach behind, decisions today are made by multiple departments.
+This results in multiple contacts from different teams being involved in a final decision.

-A primary function of most account-based marketing methodologies is “landing and expanding,” meaning getting one conversion at a targeted company and using that single known contact to expand the number of known people at a targeted account.
+A primary function of most account-based marketing strategies involves getting one conversion at a targeted company and using that single known contact to expand the number of known people at a targeted account.

-Once that initial conversion is made, the focus shifts to growing the number of known contacts at the targeted account through delivering helpful, tailored content that the initial contact would feel compelled to share with colleagues.
+Once that initial conversion is made, the focus shifts to growing the number of interested decision-makers by delivering helpful, tailored content.

-But there is a way to use an ABM model without selling your soul.
-One part of this is taking an inbound approach to expanding your reach at a targeted account is one part of this.
-It's done by running helpful paid ad campaigns focused on generating new conversions of unknown contacts.
+The stage mentioned above is when tailoring your ABM strategy to run concurrently with the inbound methodology comes in.
+Taking an inbound approach to expanding your reach at a targeted account is one part of this.
+It's done by running helpful paid ad campaigns focused on generating new conversions of unknown contacts, shown below:

-Ads are essential to any ABM strategy because they help extend your company’s reach during the "landing and expanding" phase of ABM.
-Ads give your company the opportunity to use firmographic and demographic information to send highly personalized and targeted messages to your target accounts — even if the contacts within the target account are unknown to you or outside of your current database.
+Ads are essential to any ABM strategy because they help extend your company’s reach to new audiences.
+Ads give your company the opportunity to use demographic information to send highly personalized messages to target accounts — even if the contacts within that account are unknown outside of your database.

 How Facebook Ads Help Your ABM Efforts

-Then, use this list to build a custom audience in Facebook.
-If you have the HubSpot ads add-on, it can be done straight from the ads add-on by selecting that list for one of your HubSpot lists to be used as a Facebook Audience (this is currently in beta).
-If you do not have the ads add-on, you can build your list, export it as a CSV, and upload it into Facebook to use as the basis for your lookalike audience.
+Then, use this list to build a custom audience on Facebook.
+If you have the HubSpot ads add-on, it can be done from the add-on by selecting that list to be used as a Facebook Audience.

-The smaller the lookalike audience you choose, the more closely it will match your source audience, but a larger the lookalike audience will increase reach potential.
+The smaller the lookalike audience you choose, the more closely it will match your source audience, but larger lookalike audiences will increase reach potential.
 You can change this by adjusting the "Audience Size" bar (shown in the screenshot).

-The benefit of using lookalike audiences for an ABM model is that Facebook can find additional contacts at the target companies from your list.
-Second, Facebook's software can also find similar contacts at similar companies, potentially expanding the target company list you already built.
+There's two benefits of using lookalike audiences for an ABM model.
+First, Facebook can find additional contacts at the target companies from your list.
+Second, Facebook's software can also find similar contacts at different companies to expand the list of contacts you've built.